-Mitsubishi Power Secures Landmark Gas Turbine And Services Order In Saudi Arabia

-(MENAFN- JCN NewsWire) Mitsubishi Power Secures Landmark gas Turbine and Services Order in Saudi Arabia
+Mitsubishi Power Secures Landmark Gas Turbine and Services Order in Saudi Arabia

-- This is Mitsubishi Power's first Saudi order for a J-class turbine, one of the world's leading gas turbines with efficiency above 64%

-- Powering the SATORP Strategic Expansion Industrial Steam and Electricity Cogeneration plant in Jubail on Saudi Arabia's Eastern Province

-- The gas turbine will be assembled at Mitsubishi Power's assembly center in Dammam, Saudi Arabia, a first for the company

-- Mitsubishi Power's advanced hydrogen-ready power generation technologies will accelerate Saudi Aramco's decarbonization programme

-DAMMAM, SAUDI ARABIA, Aug 26, 2024 - (JCN Newswire) - Mitsubishi Power, a power solutions brand of Mitsubishi Heavy Industries, Ltd. (MHI), announced today that it has received an order from Samsung C&T Corporation Saudi Arabia to provide its M501JAC combined-cycle (CCGT) hydrogen-ready gas turbine for a new industrial steam and electricity cogeneration plant project in Saudi Arabia developed by a consortium led by Abu Dhabi National Energy Company (TAQA), one of the largest listed integrated utility companies in Europe, the Middle East and Africa and JERA Co., Inc., Japan's largest power generation company.
+(MENAFN- Edelman) Dammam, Saudi Arabia, August 26, 2024 -- Mitsubishi Power, a power solutions brand of Mitsubishi Heavy Industries, Ltd. (MHI), announced today that it has received an order from Samsung C&T Corporation Saudi Arabia to provide its M501JAC combined-cycle (CCGT) hydrogen-ready gas turbine for a new industrial steam and electricity cogeneration plant project in Saudi Arabia developed by a consortium led by Abu Dhabi National Energy Company (TAQA), one of the largest listed integrated utility companies in Europe, the Middle East and Africa and JERA Co., Inc., Japan’s largest power generation company.
 The new plant will produce electricity and steam for a petrochemical complex located in Jubail in the Eastern Province of the Kingdom of Saudi Arabia.

 The new, 475 megawatt (MW) cogeneration power plant will be developed by a special purpose entity owned by TAQA (51%) and JERA (49%) and it will power the Saudi Aramco Total Refining and Petrochemical Company (SATORP) Strategic Expansion.
 SATORP is a joint venture between Saudi Aramco and TotalEnergies.
 The SATORP Strategic Expansion petrochemical complex is expected to house one of the largest mixed-load steam crackers in the Gulf region.